pesuess/privacy-policy/index.md

 ---

-## 5. Changes to This Privacy Policy
+## 12. Changes

-This Privacy Policy may be updated in the future.
-Any changes will be reflected on this page.
+This Privacy Policy may be updated if legal or technical changes occur.
+The current version will always be available at this location.

----

-## 6. Contact

-If you have any questions about this Privacy Policy, you can contact the developer at:

-**Email:** pelucoding@gmail.com